elastic/apm/specs/agents/tracing-spans-destination.md

 Agents MAY offer a public API to set this field so that users can override the automatically discovered one.
 This includes the ability to set `null` or empty value in order to unset the automatically-set value.
-User-supplied value MUST have the highest precedence, regardless of whether it was set before or after the automatic setting is invoked.
+A user-supplied value MUST have the highest precedence, regardless of whether it was set before or after the automatic setting is invoked.

 #### `context.destination.port`